samhaswon/skin_segmentation/README.md

 Try looking at [mIoU](#miou) and [Inference Time](#inference-time) and choose the most accurate model within your computing environment's budget.

+### Some Potential Use Cases

+- Photomanipulation involving the correction of aspects of the skin such as pimples.

+- Hair segmentation, when combined with a human segmentation or SOD model and a human-in-the-loop (HITL) to remove the segmented clothes' region.

+    - This can be done rather simply with [saturated subtraction](https://en.wikipedia.org/wiki/Saturation_arithmetic) of the masks as (human - skin).

+      - This is available in the mathematics methods of OpenCV (cv2/opencv-python) or by using specific SIMD instructions in your targeted ISA.

+    - Alternatively, cloth(es) segmentation models exist.
+      Their outputs can be used with saturated subtraction as well.

+- Gesture recognition and human-computer interaction

+    - It can help identify regions-of-interest (ROI) for other systems to interpret.

+- Content filtering based on how much skin is exposed

+    - There are better ways to do this, but it is a *potential* use case.

+- Face detection and tracking

+    - The area of the skin mask with the most local variation likely includes facial features.

 ## Traditional

 There are three methods in this folder that are doing roughly the same thing.